edermartioli/sophie/README.md

 # SOPHIE Tools

-Toolkit to analyze e2ds or s1d spectra obtained with the SOPHIE instrument at OHP.
+Toolkit for analyzing e2ds or s1d spectra obtained with the SOPHIE instrument at OHP.

-All the routines in this toolkit can be executed with the module `sophie_pipeline.py`.
-Here's an example to run the pipeline for a series of spectra obtained for the same object:
+All routines in this toolkit can be run with the sophie_pipeline.py module.
+Here is an example to run the pipeline for a series of spectra obtained for the same object:

 ```
 python sophie_pipeline.py --input=SOPHIE*e2ds_A.fits -v
 ```

-The command above will execute the following modules, where each module generates a given product, as explained below.
+The above command will execute the following modules, where each module generates a certain product, as explained below.

 ```
 * sophie_ccf_pipeline.py --> CCF radial velocity time series + time series of the bisector span and FWHM